 Tourist attractions in Naha, Japan

 Naha in Japan is the capital and largest city on Okinawa Island.
 It is located in the Southernmost part of island Okinawa.
 The city is rich in recent and age-old history.
 White sand beaches and cultural attractions as well dot the city.
 Naha has abundant shopping, dining and entertainment options for the keen traveler in you.
 The key attractions of Naha are: Mikishi market.
 Shuri Castle, Lake man and other shopping plazas.

 There are many activities that would make your Naha visit a memorable one – all these activities are full of fun and frolic.
 The activities include the great tug-of-war, sumo wrestling tournaments, live music, midway-style, games, karaoke, stand-up comedians and firework shows.

 The whole Japan is divided into 47 prefectures and this beautiful division adds to the charm of Japan for tourists from all over the world.
 Naha, the cultural center of Okinawa islands, has always been in the list for visitors…just that now a day it is getting a lot of attention from tourists.

-There is great number of tourism attractions in Naha that would make your trip worth enjoying.
+There are a lot of tourist attractions in Naha that would make your trip worth enjoying.
 Kokusai street is the most crowded place in Naha.
-This approximately 1.6 kilometer long-street is flooded with departmental stores, shopping malls, restaurants, coffee shops, travel agencies and many more.
+This approximately 1.6-kilometer long-street is flooded with departmental stores, shopping malls, restaurants, coffee shops, travel agencies and many more.

 Don’t think twice if you have set plans for Naha.
 A holiday in Naha, Japan can warm you up.